Buying a Home

 As your starting point, you need to contribute to your RRSP (if you don’t yet have an RRSP, check out our recent article that provides a great summary: Understanding RRSPs).

-To make an HBP withdrawal of up to $35,000 per person (up to $70,000 for a couple), you need to submit a T1036 form to the financial institution where your RRSP is held.
-Remember, these amounts are set to double with the changes to the HBP, which would mean $60,000 per person (up to $120,000 for a couple).
+To make an HBP withdrawal of up to $60,000 per person (up to $120,000 for a couple), you need to submit Form T1036 to the financial institution where your RRSP is held.

 Who Qualifies for the Home Buyers’ Plan?